olneyhymn/ulsterworldly.com/content/post/york-churches-1903.md

 During the latter part of his pastorate the church was much vexed and torn by the controversy on slavery and Free Masonry, and Mr. McElwee, feeling that his ministry here was unfruitful, demitted his charges and removed to Pennsylvania, and became a minister of the U. P. Church, where he died a few years ago.

 About 1835 Sharon was again organized into an A R. Church, tradition says by Rev. Thos.
-Ketchin, who had recentlv come over from the Associate Church.
+Ketchin, who had recently come over from the Associate Church.
 The church was supplied with preaching by various ministers until Rev. R. A. Ross was called by Sharon, in connection with [Smyrna](#smyrna) and [Olivet](#olivet), both in York Co.
 He was ordained and installed in Dec., 1843, and continued pastor until 1893.
 This was a long and remarkable pastorate of fifty years.

-The Synod met with this church in Oct., 1893, and joined with the congregation in celebrating with appropriate exercises the semi-centennial of this long and useful pastorate.
+The Synod met with this church in Oct.
+1893, and joined with the congregation in celebrating with appropriate exercises the semi-centennial of this long and useful pastorate.
 Dr. Ross was too feeble to attend these exercises, and died shortly after, on Nov.
 25th, 1893.

 The congregation was vacant until 1896, being supplied principally by Revs.
 W. S. Castles, W. A. M. Plaxco and J. E. Johnson On July 23rd, 1896, Rev. J. S. Grier was installed, and continues pastor at the present time.
 The session of Sharon, at the present time, consists of Samuel Blair, J. P. Blair, R. A. Gilfillan, W. M. Ross, W. S. Love, R H. G. Caldwell, S. A. Mitchell, J. H. Shever, S. A. Gilfillan, W. A. Maloney and J. L. Rainey.